sharubhat/serverside-developer-notes/part5/topic5/datastream-api-basics.md

   * Transformations could be creating
     * map which accepts one object and returns one object or
     * flatMap that takes one object and produces zero, one ore more objects or
+    * keyBy - helps partitioning the data, i.e. all elements with same key are processed by same operator. keyBy takes an integer that is the index of the entry in Tuple.
-    * filter, keyBy, reduce, fold, timeWindow, sum etc.
+    * filter, reduce, fold, timeWindow, sum etc.

 * **User functions**